Incredible! China’s Gold Consumption During August Sets a Record

 The interior of the plane also gives away Trump’s fondness for gold: aside from golden silk walls covering the bedrooms, multiple metal surfaces like seat belt buckles and bath faucets are 24-karat-gold plated.

-china, donald trump, gold, kitco news, lawrence williams, shanghai gold exchange, sharps pixley, silver
+china, donald trump, Featured, gold, kitco news, lawrence williams, shanghai gold exchange, sharps pixley, silver